AndrewFromMelbourne/raspidmx/worms/README.md

 The worms use a simple algorithm to randomly change direction by a few degrees each iteration.

-Unlike the other demonstations, no background layer is created.
+Unlike the other demonstations, a transparent background layer is created by default.
 The worms will crawl over the frame buffer.
 Press 'Esc' to exit.